scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 84.5

-Under normal circumstances, I would rank this team way lower based on the eye test of the roster.
-But I can't argue the 649 PF he's put up this season, and I have no reason to believe that will decrease.
-If Lincoln Riley taught us anything, it's that Offense Wins Championships and Defense Doesn't Matter At All.
-Yeah yeah, that's not really panning out for him at USC as of last weekend, but in the case of both Lincoln and Andrew we have learned that scheduling a Charmin Soft schedule helps a lot.
-I don't know where the points will come from going forward, but with the unbelievable 6-0 start Andrew has some breathing room to figure that out.
-With regard to the top 4 playoff spots, a dub is a dub.
-Unlike OU, Andrew is in great position to make the playoffs.
+Under normal circumstances, I rank this team way lower based on the eye test of the roster.
+But I can't argue with the 649 PF he's put up this season, and I have no reason to believe that will decrease.
+If Lincoln Riley taught us anything, offense wins championships, and defense doesn't matter.
+Yeah, that's not panning out for him at USC as of last weekend, but in the case of both Lincoln and Andrew, we have learned that scheduling a Charmin Soft schedule helps a lot.
+I don't know where the points will come from going forward, but with the unbelievable 6-0 start, Andrew has some breathing room to figure that out.
+For the top four playoff spots, a dub is a dub.
+Unlike OU, Andrew is in a great position to make the playoffs.

 | Name                | Team   | Depth |
 | ------------------- | ------ | ----- |